dataviscourse/2022-homework/hw4/README.md

 ![Overview](figs/overview.png)

+**Note**: You have to use proper D3 and coding style when implementing your solution.
+Also, while we won’t be testing your code with other datasets, it should generalize in principle.
+You might loose points for e.g., explicitly making exceptions for certain data points.

 ## Learning Goals

 The learning goals for this homework are the following:

  * Working with scales.
  * Working with maps.
  * Dynamically updating charts.
  * Developing a visualization with multiple views that synchronizes selections.

 ## Project Structure

 We have provided boilerplate code for you in `hw4.html` for the main structure of the layout and css styling in `styles.css`.
 You will be working within the `.js` files that we have provided for the map and line chart views.

 As in the previous homeworks, add your Name, UID, and email address at the top of the homework.